mattinordstrom/moxy/README.md

 - URLs will be matched "if contains", so the order and precision in the json urlpart is important
 - If payload and payloadFromFile are both defined payload will be used
 - .* can be used in urlpart in mocks and proxies
-- Copy config_template.yml to config.yml to use your own config

 <br>
 <br>